Making a Career Change

 You Want to Retire

 You may be ready to retire, but by choice or necessity you may want to continue working in some capacity after retirement.
-In that case, a career change may be necessary for you to find a job that offers more flexibility and fewer hours so you can enjoy retirement while continuing to earn an income.
+In that case, a change may be necessary for you to find a job that offers more flexibility and fewer hours so you can enjoy retirement while continuing to earn an income.

 There are plenty of reasons why making a career change can be an excellent choice.
 Career change can open up new possibilities that you may never have imagined in your previous job.
 Done with smart planning and careful consideration, a career change can be a very rewarding and wise decision.